2.5 Responsibilities as a CFA Candidate and Member

 | Product marketing | Managed by CFA charterholders | CFA-approved fund |

 A useful exam habit is to separate fact from implication.
-The fact may be accurate: a person passed Level I. The implication may be wrong: clients could think the person has a credential equivalent to the charter.
-Ethics questions often ask for the wording that is most accurate and least promotional.
+The fact may be accurate (a person passed Level I); the implication may be wrong (clients think the person holds a credential equivalent to the charter).
+Ethics items often ask for the wording that is most accurate and least promotional.

-Candidate responsibilities also connect to ordinary workplace ethics.
-A candidate who studies during assigned client work time without permission may create an employer duty issue.
-A candidate who uses employer research in a personal prep business may misuse firm property.
-The CFA-related fact does not replace the broader Standards.
-It adds another layer of conduct expected from someone seeking or holding the designation.
+Candidate responsibilities also connect to ordinary workplace ethics: a candidate who studies during assigned client work without permission may create a Standard IV(A) employer issue, and one who uses employer research in a personal prep business may misuse firm property.
+A member who exaggerates the rigor of the program, or who claims that holding the charter guarantees skill, also strays into Standard I(C) misrepresentation territory.

-After passing Level I, a candidate updates a resume.
-Which wording is most appropriate?
+After passing the Level I exam, a candidate updates a resume.
+Which wording is most appropriate under Standard VII(B)?

 A candidate leaves the test center and posts the exact wording of a difficult ethics question in a private study chat.
 The candidate most likely: